Deep Dive

 (HeyElsa)

-Overview: This technical upgrade improves a software development kit (SDK) for creating financial charts in terminal applications.
-It adds features like more technical indicators and support for live data streams.
+Overview: This software development kit provides the building blocks for creating financial charts directly in terminal applications.
+It supports live data streaming and common technical analysis indicators.

 (HeyElsa)